 You’ll grab the link under “Signup form URL” and put that in the Announcement bar.
 When a user clicks on the Announcement bar, it will open a new tab, displaying your Mailchimp sign-up page.

-You've probably heard that you can get more subscribers if you give them a free download in return.
-This is often a PDF that has quick tips to _______, or a free checklist, etc. I've created a short video tutorial to show you how easy it is to send your new subscribers their freebie!
+You’ve probably heard that you can get more subscribers if you give them a free download in return, after they read a blog post.
+This is often a PDF that has quick tips to _______, or a free checklist, etc. I’ve created a short video tutorial to show you how easy it is to send your new subscribers their freebie!